Powellism: Mau Mau Rebellion

 Powell was one of the few MPs who campaigned against the brutality of British troops in combating the Mau Mau rebellion.
-He called for British troops guilty of atrocities to be punished:
+He called for British troops guilty of atrocities to be punished.

-"I would say it is a fearful doctrine, which must recoil upon the heads of those who pronounce it, to stand in judgment on a fellow human being and say, 'Because he was such-and-such, therefore the consequences which would otherwise flow from his death shall not flow.'"

 United States

-Powell thought that the United States was Britain's enemy, not its ally.
-Powell believed that the US was against Northern Ireland being part of the UK because it wanted a united Ireland within NATO to help combat the Soviet Union.
+Powell believed that the US was against Northern Ireland being part of the UK because it wanted a reunified Ireland within NATO to help combat the Soviet Union.
 Powell thought that Northern Ireland should be integrated with the rest of the UK and treated no differently from the rest of it.
 He also blamed the US for the dissolution of the British Empire and for the British decline of influence in international affairs.

-Soviet Union

-Moreover, despite being a capitalist, Powell also thought that the Soviet Union posed no threat to the UK because of the Soviet government's internalized outlook, and claimed that the UK and Soviet Union were "natural allies" in holding the European balance of power, not foes.

 Unilateral nuclear disarmament

 Powell earlier supported British owning their own nuclear weapons.
 However, after his ministerial career, he rejected the view given by successive British government that nuclear weapons deterred Russia from conquering the countries of Western Europe and that as the nuclear weapons were mainly American, British security rested on "the American alliance and American armament".

 Powell believed that even if the Soviet Union had wanted to, it would not have dared to invade Western Europe "for one simple overwhelming reason: it would have meant a war they couldn't expect to win" against the United States.
-Powell asserted that the nuclear deterrent was "a pretend deterrent" and argued that the existence of separate nuclear weapons for France and the United Kingdom showed that they believed that the United States would not risk a nuclear war over Western Europe.
-He also claimed that they were "victims to their own reasoning" since neither would themselves use nuclear weapons in the event of an invasion because the consequences of nuclear war would be too horrific.
+Powell said that the nuclear deterrent was "a pretend deterrent" and argued that the existence of separate nuclear weapons for France and the United Kingdom showed that they believed that the United States would not risk a nuclear war over Western Europe.
+He also said that they were "victims to their own reasoning" since neither would themselves use nuclear weapons in the event of an invasion because the consequences of nuclear war would be too horrific.
 Powell supported unilateral nuclear disarmament also because he disagreed with the notion that nuclear weapons prevented nuclear blackmail since Britain would have to choose between "unlimited devastation" or surrender.